 Information & Trailhead Location

-Despite everything, we would definitely do this hike again; we would just make sure to properly prepare for it, though.
-Klahhane Ridge is a challenging hike that requires proper planning for an enjoyable experience.
+Klahhane Ridge via the Hurricane Ridge to Switchback Trail is a semi-challenging hike that requires proper planning for an enjoyable experience.
 It offers stunning views the entire 7.2 miles and truly rewards you for your hard work.